danielpatrickhug/GitModel/README.md

 - Change optics by swapping categorical objects in the pipeline swap umap_hdbscan with svd_kmeans or transform adj_matrix to graph laplacian
 - If youre new to GNN's I recommend computing the SVD on your adj matricies and seeing how the components change before and after message passing.
+  - Mess around with the connection threshold param before adding a RELU

 Contributions Welcome!
 This is a great guide for how to make a pull request